LUCompSoc/session-resources/README.md

 # session-resources

-Resources for CompSoc sessions and workshops
+Resources for CompSoc sessions and workshops.